Skip to content

 • Browse the template library and marketplace

-• Execute activated models with user data
+• Fork marketplace models and execute them with user data

-• Check credit balances and execution results
+• Check execution results

 Connecting to JAOT via MCP